ManageIQ/manageiq.org/site/_posts/2019-08-12-announce_j_name.html.md

 published: true
 ---

-The results of the poll on the name of the J release are in. **Vlastimail Jansa** is the winner!
-Looking forward to all the striking features that will come in the **Jansa** release.
+The results of the poll on the name of the J release are in. **Vlastimil Jansa** is the winner!
+Looking forward to all the exciting features that will come in the **Jansa** release.
 Thanks to all that voted - we had 69 total votes for the J-Release.

 The following table shows the final vote tally.